-I misteri di New York: romanzo storico sociale| di Menotti Pellegrino |con annesso| Il Grande Manuale Internazionale| degli| Annunzi [The Mysteries of New York: historical social novel of Menotti Pellegrino, and annexed, the Great International Manuale of Advertisements][Facsimile].
+I misteri di New York: romanzo storico sociale| di Menotti Pellegrino |con annesso| Il Grande Manuale Internazionale| degli| Annunzi [The Mysteries of New York: historical social novel of Menotti Pellegrino, and annexed, the Great International Manuale of Advertisements][FACSIMILE].
 New York: Tip.
 Ital.
 U Di Luca & Benedetti, 1903.

 Title

-I misteri di New York: romanzo storico sociale| di Menotti Pellegrino |con annesso| Il Grande Manuale Internazionale| degli| Annunzi [The Mysteries of New York: historical social novel of Menotti Pellegrino, and annexed, the Great International Manuale of Advertisements][Facsimile].
+I misteri di New York: romanzo storico sociale| di Menotti Pellegrino |con annesso| Il Grande Manuale Internazionale| degli| Annunzi [The Mysteries of New York: historical social novel of Menotti Pellegrino, and annexed, the Great International Manuale of Advertisements][FACSIMILE].
 New York: Tip.
 Ital.
 U Di Luca & Benedetti, 1903.

 Description

-Described by Martino Marazzi as "totally disconnected and muddled," with which judgment Durante agrees, this novel is in the "mysteries" genre of Eugene Sue in France in the 19th century, and popularized by Bernardino Ciambelli in New York beginning in the 1890s.
+Described by Martino Marazzi as "totally disconnected and muddled," with which judgment Durante agrees, this novel is in the "mysteries" genre of Eugène Sue in France in the 19th century, and popularized by Bernardino Ciambelli in New York beginning in the 1890s.

 Other than this discussion by Marazzi, no biographical information about Pellegrino can be found in any of the contemporary sources, such as Flamma (several decades later than this work but within the period of Pellegrino's publications, see below), or in more contemporary ones (such as Durante, who besides referencing Marazzi, says that the only thing we know about him is his name).